NEW DESKTOP AND MOBILE RESPONSIVE SITE

 Because a relationship between a consumer and a retailer is interconnected (they rely on each other in order to exist — ‘supply and demand’), we determined that we couldn’t have a solution that only met one of part of this relationship.
 By adding Donna, we had a more well-rounded solution.

-We kept our goal the same, but we shifted our strategy on how to accomplish it.
+We kept our goal the same, but we shifted our strategy to accomplish it.

 Amazon is a corporate behemoth that offers many different goods and services that their customers have grown to rely upon.
 This makes it challenging for small businesses to compete in the online marketplace.
 Customers shop at Amazon for convenience and out of necessity because their needs are fulfilled quickly and easily, even when local retailers might offer similar solutions for a similar price.

-How might we create a solution for small businesses to distribute products quickly, securely store customer information, market products easier, and make shopping locally as accessible as Amazon?
+How might we create a solution for small businesses to distribute products quickly, store customer information securely, market products easier, and make shopping locally as accessible as Amazon?

 FEATURE PRIORITIZATION